How to Create Good Links with Strong Anchor Text and URL StructureApril 5, 2021

-URLs and links are an interval part of websites and the internet.
+URLs and links are an integral part of websites and the internet.
 URLs and links provide clarity, information, direction, and organization.
-This makes their structure and the words used in links or URLs incredibly important.
-Poor URL structure can lead to people getting confused when visiting your site; maybe they can’t find a way back to a page they visited or can’t understand how they got to the page they are looking at.
-Examples like shortened, branded links are also a crucial informational tool; you want to make sure that the shortened link you create conveys the right information to the user and, in some cases, that it’s simple enough to remember for ease of use.
+This makes the structure of URLs and the words used in links, also known as anchor text, incredibly important.
+Poor URL structure and information architecture can lead to people getting confused when visiting your site.
+Maybe they can’t find a way back to a page they visited or can’t understand how they got to the page they are looking at.
+Shortened, branded links you share on social media and on other sites are also a crucial informational tool.
+You want to make sure that the shortened links you create convey the right information to the user and, in some cases, that it’s simple enough to remember for ease of use.

-The text that is linked on a page, also known as anchor text, is an important part of evaluating that page’s SEO.
-There are 3 main components of anchor text that are being appraised to determine the SEO of two pages.
+Links are an important part of evaluating a page’s SEO as well as the pages it links to.
+There are 3 main components of a link that contribute to the SEO of the interlinked pages.
 These components are:

 Another benefit of linked text is that it’s a great way to draw peoples’ attention on a page.
 Studies have shown that linked anchor text (that is recognizably different than the standard copy) draws the eye of people visiting the page.
 So if there are any key ideas or points that you want users to hone in on, linked text is a great way to highlight those ideas.

 Once you understand the basics of what goes into a good link it’s time to start creating them.
 With internal links especially, choosing good anchor text is a huge part of the process, but figuring out what to link is also important.

 When choosing what pages to link together there are two audiences to consider.
 First is your users.
 Is this link helpful for a visitor to the site?
 Does it make additional information they may need more accessible?
 Does it help keep them on your site longer or make them more likely to convert?

 The second audience is search engine crawlers.
 Does the link connect relevant topics that support each other?
 Does it create content groups or silos that would help a computer figure out the most important topics on your site?
 Does it add votes to the most important pages?